-Class & team-teaching, coachings, individual self-paced learning, online learning videos, online exercises, science slam
+Class & team-teaching, coachings, individual self-paced learning, online exercises

 Mandatory literature will be provided during the course in form of articles, book excerpts and course manuscripts.
 Furthermore, the online learning cycles comprise multiple online presentations.

 General literature that is used in the course: